 The two men glanced at each other and smiled.

 Frank Warren shrugged his thin shoulders.
 “Well, the stage came in and I have mail to sort.
 I’ll check that Rhingold flier again.
 See you Chinese.”

 The stranger wheeled his horse to the rail in front of the Whistle Stop saloon, and tied off.
 He mounted the steps to the board walk and pulled off his gloves, looking carefully around.
-He pulled off his hat and beat some of the dust off his clothes.
-Satisfied, he pushed open the batwing doors and stepped into the cool interior.
+He removed his hat and beat some of the dust off his clothes with it.
+Satisfied, he pushed open the bat-wing doors and stepped into the cool interior.

 Seth Reynolds looked up from behind the bar.
 The stranger looked like a hard case, but he’d seen plenty of hard cases in his time.
 He wiped a glass with his towel and examined the shine.
 Over the back bar, the ticking clock read just after one in the afternoon.
 The saloon was empty except for him and the hard case.
 Somewhere a dog barked lazily and someone down the street was working a noisy pump for water.

 Heavy boots sounded on the wooden floor, and Seth looked up into a pair of cold gray eyes.
 Cleavey Rhingold leaned on the heavily varnished bartop and studied the bartender.